calmofthestorm/suncatcher/README.rst

 Can I use this?
 ---------------

 In its current state?
 I wouldn't if I were you:-) The code is available under GPLv3.
-I'm open to considering a less restrictive copyleft licence (e.g., LGPLv3) if licensing is an issue -- I care more about people doing awesome things than ideological purity, including commercial and closed-source awesome things, but want to wait until it's done to think about the implications, in particular ensuring improvements make it back to Suncatcher, not just to a closed-source shim layer.
+I'm open to considering a less restrictive copyleft license (e.g., LGPLv3) if licensing is an issue -- I care more about people doing awesome things than ideological purity, including commercial and closed-source awesome things, but want to wait until it's done to think about the implications, in particular ensuring improvements make it back to Suncatcher, not just to a closed-source shim layer.